What I Got Right (and Wrong) In My First Week Here

 Phone Safety

 But you can’t exactly navigate a new city without Google Maps.
-My fix was simple: a cheap strap that clips onto my case.
-Not chic, but neither is losing your phone on day one.
+So, rather than hiding your phone away every few minutes, buy a cheap strap that clips onto your case.

 Finding a Flat